CFP: George Washington University's English Graduate Student Association Virtual Symposium

 The George Washington University English Graduate Student Association (EGSA) is seeking papers from across the disciplines of literary, media, and cultural studies that touch on the theme of decay and regeneration.
 The cyclical nature of decay and regeneration provides ample terrain for the exploration of literature and media from the medieval, modern, and contemporary periods concerning social change and reform, war stories, gender roles, racial others, and changes in the body.
 Relevant projects might include one or more of the following topics and/or fields:

-● ecocriticism and climate change
+● rural/urban decay and renewal● ecocriticism and climate change

 ● historical revolt and protest